microcks/.github/profile/README.md

 ## ❤️ Sponsors

 Thanks to our amazing Sponsors and Backers!
-Interested in becoming a Sponsor?
-Check [this](https://github.com/yada/.github/blob/main/BACKERS.md) out and join our [Open Collective](https://opencollective.com/microcks)!
+Would you be interested in becoming a Sponsor?
+Check [this](https://github.com/microcks/.github/blob/main/BACKERS.md) out and join our [Open Collective](https://opencollective.com/microcks)!